CoAP: Echo, Request-Tag, and Token Processing

 available, a safe default is sending initial responses no

-larger than 136 Bytes in CoAP serialization.
+larger than 136 bytes in CoAP serialization.
 (The number is

-4 Bytes added for the CoAP header.
-Triple that minus the non-
+respectively, with 4 bytes added for the CoAP header.
+Triple

-up space in the request, responding with 132 Bytes after the
+the token also takes up space in the request, responding with

-token is safe as well.
+132 bytes after the token is safe as well.

 * When an Echo response is sent to mitigate amplification, it